 Grades are assigned by the instructor and, except in the case of negligent or capricious grading, the grade issued by the instructor is final.
 No grade will be revised after the term closes by re-examination or completion of extra work with the exception of official incompletes.
 A student who feels that there is an error in the recorded grade should meet with the instructor to determine if the grade was correctly recorded.
-If an error was made in grade entry, the instructor will submit a Grade Change form to the Registrar's Office.
+If an error was made in grade entry, the instructor will submit a Grade Change form.
 The registrar is authorized to change a final grade only in the case of clerical or procedural errors.

-If, after this discussion, students wish to challenge a final grade, they must follow the grade grievance process specified on the Grade Grievance form available from the Registrar's Office.
+If, after this discussion, students wish to challenge a final grade, they must follow the grade grievance process outlined on the Grade Grievance form.